Facebook X (Twitter) Pinterest Instagram

 How I Got Started Travel Blogging

 Travel blogging isn’t a job you can just apply for.
 And I’m not “lucky” that I have “the dream job”.
-I spent countless hours working low-paying freelance writing gigs just to support myself while building up my blog, and now I spend about 15 hours a day solely working on my blog and social media.
-I paid for all of my first initial trips after saving for over a year, then kept writing and reaching out to people for opportunities until finally I traveled and wrote enough to find a niche and grow an audience, and make a name for myself in the travel blogging world.
+I spent countless hours working low-paying freelance writing gigs just to support myself while building up my blog, and now I spend about 15 hours a day solely working on my blog, social media, admin tasks, group trips, and new ideas.

 The article went viral, and was translated and published on Huffington Post in over ten countries.
 Immediately following the article’s success, I was featured on major press outlets like The Daily MailThe Mirror UK, and even a TV interview on Inside Edition.
 At the time, it was also bittersweet, because everything was happening at the same time that my grandfather (who I was very close to) was dying.
 His passing is what kept me level-headed, and even more determined to keep going.

-In all honesty, I thought making money from blogging would come a lot quicker than it did following the Huff Post article, which is why I dropped every other freelance job I had to only work on my blog, and used the little money I had that my grandfather had left me to get a one bedroom apartment that I could rent out on AirBnB in order to make money while I was traveling.
+In all honesty, I thought making money from blogging would come a lot quicker than it did following the Huff Post article, which is why I dropped every other freelance job I had to only work on my blog, and used the little money I had that my grandfather had left me to get a one bedroom apartment that I could rent it out on Airbnb in order to make money while I was traveling.

 That idea kind of worked, but since I was still at the stage of growing and becoming established as a travel blogger, I wasn’t getting paid yet from my blog (only exchange collaborations), so I was barely breaking even with AirBnB…AKA I was hitting rock bottom.